mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/api/index.md

 Resources may be specified via the 'simple' resource parameters::

-model.deploy(model_uri=uri, cpu=1, memory="1g", gpus=0)
+model.deploy(model_uri=uri, cpu=1, memory="2G", gpus=0)

 ... the deployed model process will have both the request and limit set for all resource parameters.

 More fine-grained resource specification is possible via the 'resources' parameter::

-model.deploy(model_uri=uri, resources=Resources(cpu_request=1, memory_limit="1g", gpus_limit=gpus))
+model.deploy(model_uri=uri, resources=Resources(cpu_request=1, memory_limit="2G", gpu_limit=gpus))

 It is illegal to specify both the 'resources' parameter or any 'simple' resource parameters (gpus, memory, cpu).

 **Arguments**:

-managed by Kaptain is chosen based on the most recent state of the model.
-                  memory and cpu. (optional).
-If True, the previously deployed model will be replaced.
-If False, an error will be logged in case the model had been previously deployed.

 - `model_uri`: URI of the saved model to be loaded.
-If None, the default location
+If None, the default location managed by Kaptain is chosen based on the most recent state of the model.
 - `autoscale`: Target concurrency (default: 2).
 - `gpus`: Number of GPUs to use (default: 0).
 - `memory`: Amount of memory for each worker (optional),
 - `cpu`: Number of CPUs to use for each worker (optional).
 - `resources`: Advanced API for resource specification.
-Do not use in tandem with the parameters gpus,
+Do not use in tandem with the parameters gpus, memory and cpu (optional).
 - `replace`: Safety flag to avoid accidental redeployment of the model.
+If True, the previously deployed model will be replaced.
+If False, an error will be logged in case the model had been previously deployed.
 - `kwargs`: Keyword arguments for the deployment.

 **Returns**: